 Before her therapy sessions, I always tried to encourage my wife to resist the temptation of worry, but no matter how much I tried to reason with her, my words didn’t help her.

 I explained on numerous occasions that if she worried or not, the outcome was always the same because she could never influence something or someone, she had no control over.

 Panic attacks are sometimes unpredictable and paralyze you so you cannot control your thoughts.
 The sufferer cannot process the information you when you are talking to them, because the symptoms are too severe and just overpower their senses.
 At least that’s what I noticed with my wife.

 It’s tempting for people that are affected by anxiety to assume, that if they avoid something that makes them anxious, the anxiety won’t appear.
-However, while that might seems to make logical sense, this can actually produce a snowball effect.
+However, while that might seem to make logical sense, this can actually produce a snowball effect.

-If my wife stopped trying to go on the platform at the train station, she would never have gone to work, because eventually the fear of crowds would grow so much, she wouldn’t be able to leave the house.
+If my wife stopped trying to go on the platform at the train station, she would never have gone to work, because eventually, the fear of crowds would grow so much, she wouldn’t be able to leave the house.

 It wasn’t easy.
 We needed to think out of the box.
 We live in London.
 It’s a huge metropolis.
 If you want to get from A to B, it takes a long time.

 We would get up and get on the bus to get to the train station, which usually takes 15 mins.
-After that, I would grab a coffee and her something decaf and then we would go and wait for the train.
+After that, I would grab a coffee and her something decaf, and then we would go and wait for the train.

 We usually take two separate trains since we work in different areas of London.
-I would stay with M until she got on her train and then continue my 1 hour journey.
+I would stay with M until she got on her train and then continue my 1-hour journey.